ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

                     Recruiters pay.
                 </p>
                 <p class="text-dark-1 fs-4">
-                    The scene was set with big names and emerging start-ups in attendance These companies were probably hiring all year round and were used to long recruitment processes.
+                    The scene was set with big names and emerging start-ups in attendance.
+                    These companies were probably hiring all year round and were used to long recruitment processes.
                     It was a mixed bag, but interesting to see who showed up.
                 </p>